DEFRA/ffc-pay-enrichment/README.md

 ### Example enriched payment request

-Notice that values are converted to pence for downstream processing.
+Notice that values are converted to pence for downstream processing and the invoice number is transformed to DAX format.

 ```
 {